Low Back Pain in Young Athletes

 It is sensible to seek professional advice if a young athlete experiences:

-A qualified health professional can assess the spine, identify contributing factors and guide an appropriate rehabilitation plan.
+A qualified health professional with experience in treating young athletes can assess the spine, identify contributing factors and guide an appropriate rehabilitation plan.

-More detailed guidance on recognising symptoms, managing training loads and returning safely to activity can also be found in the free resource provided by Kids Back 2 Sport.
+More detailed guidance on recognising symptoms, managing training loads and returning safely to activity can also be found in the free Let’s Talk About Youth Athlete Low Back Pain resource provided by Kids Back 2 Sport.

 Frequently Asked Questions About Low Back Pain in Young Athletes

-Common causes include repetitive spinal movements, sudden increases in training load, muscle fatigue and bone stress injuries such as spondylolysis.
+Common causes include repetitive spinal extension movements, sudden increases in training load, rapid growth spurts, muscle fatigue and bone stress injuries such as spondylolysis.

-If pain persists or worsens with activity, it is usually best to reduce or modify training and seek professional advice before returning fully to sport.
+No child should play sport with low back pain.
+It is best to stop all sports immediately and seek professional advice before returning fully to sport.

-Recovery time varies depending on the cause and severity of the injury.
-Many young athletes improve with activity modification, rehabilitation and gradual return to sport.
+Recovery time varies depending on the severity of the injury.
+Many young athletes improve with activity modification, rehabilitation and gradual return to sport, but the longer symptoms have been present, the longer period of rehabilitation.

-Gradually increasing training loads, maintaining strength and flexibility, and ensuring adequate recovery can help reduce injury risk.
+Gradually increasing training loads, maintaining strength and flexibility, and ensuring adequate sleep and recovery can help reduce injury risk.
+Bone stress injuries are also linked to not eating enough for the sport volume or intensity played, so ensuring adequate energy intake for training and wellness is key.

 Concerned About Your Child’s Back Pain?